Alexdesaint/Alexdesaint.github.io/content/_index.md

 name: Alexandre de Saint Blanquat
 mail: alexandredlsb@gmail.com
 phone: +33 7 83 89 52 43
-location: Ansterdam, NL
+location: Amsterdam, NL
 github: alexdesaint
 accroche: Low Latency Software Developer
 intro: >-
-  Strong expertise in designing low latency systems, I am the main pricing framework developer of a high frequency trading company.
+  With strong expertise in designing low latency systems, I am the main pricing framework developer of a high frequency trading company.
-  From a robotic software engineering, I work with specialist of other disciplines to bring most theoretical aspect to fast and reliable solutions.
+  From a master of robotic software engineering, I work with specialists in other disciplines to bring theoretical aspects to fast and reliable solutions.
-  Open for challenges.
+  Open to new challenges.
 experience:
 - name: Software Developer
   place: Amsterdam, NL
   location: All Options International
   text:
   - All Options is a derivatives trading company specialized in trading options.
-I am part of a team of ten software developers dedicated to assure the continuity of the trading platform, implementing new features, and expending to new products.
+I am part of a team of ten software developers dedicated to assure the continuity of the trading platform, implementing new features, and expanding to new products.
   - With traders close collaboration, I have built applications covering low latency trading, portfolio management and options hedging.
-  - I am now the main developer on the pricing framework aiming to expand to US products, improve performances for european liquid products and replace the legacy code.
+  - I am now the main developer on the pricing framework aiming to expand to US products, improve performances for European liquid products and replace the legacy code.
   left:
   - Now
   - Mar 2021